ZhenghLi/Automated-Detection-of-Equine-Facial-Action-Units/README.md

 Environment:
 * pytorch >= 1.0

-## How to Run Modified Models Detection in Pre-defined Regions of Interest
+## How to Run Our Modified Models in Pre-defined Regions of Interest
 Modify `config.py` for configuration.
 Call `python main.py` for training and test for the AU binary classification in cropped eye/lower face regions.